OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/System.md

 ## Java VM Info

-Here, administrators can find information about Java memory, threads, and environment variables, and can start the Java Garbage Collection.
+Here, administrators can find information about Java memory, threads, and environment variables and can start the Java Garbage Collection.